GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/RCC/RCC.md

 validity (`_RCC_ValidateClockConfigDependencies()`, which enforces the exact 48 MHz USB-clock constraint and the three Flash-latency/SYSCLK bands from Part I).

+The domain entry points preserve the same validation-before-mutation rule when called independently. `RCC_ConfigFlash()` validates both Flash members before its first `FLASH_ACR` write, and `RCC_ConfigClockTree()` validates the entire clock-tree descriptor before enabling, disabling, reprogramming, or switching any clock source.
+A later hardware-ready timeout can leave the system in a documented safe intermediate state, but invalid input cannot cause a partial transaction.

 `RCC_Config72MHz()` is a narrowly named, fixed-configuration bootstrap
 helper: `RCC_Load72MHzDefaultConfig()` populates the documented Blue Pill